alexandrebodin/tmuxctl/README.md

 # tmuxctl

-Tmuxctl is a tmux session builder.
+Tmuxctl is a tmux session manager.
+Read the [documentation](https://tmuxctl.netlify.com/) for instructions and examples.

 ## Quick start